-Technology is everywhere we turn these days, and it has been a huge help to students in the college search and admissions process.
+Technology is everywhere we turn these days.
+It has been a huge help to students in the college search and admissions process.
 You can learn about colleges’ majors, sports, and activities from a variety of websites; you can take virtual campus tours; and, of course, you can submit applications online.
 It’s hard to believe, but 10-15 years ago, these options either were not available at all or weren’t at the level they are today.

 Amidst all the technology, you might forget one of the most important resources in your college search: people!
 Colleges make it easy to email admissions officers, and many students take advantage of this.
 But when you ask an admissions officer for information, keep in mind that you are asking someone who works for the college; he or she is being paid to give you a positive image of the school and to encourage you to apply.